dalibo/ldap2pg/docs/config.md

 below for details.

 An LDAP search is not mandatory. `ldap2pg` can create roles defined statically from YAML.
-Ensure role and grant rules in the mapping does not have `*_attribute` keys.
+Ensure role and grant rules in the mapping do not have `*_attribute` keys.
 They will try to refer to an inexisting LDAP entry.

 Each LDAP search is done once and only once.
 There is no loop neither deduplication of LDAP searches.